 We asked respondents to answer questions on their initiatives to screen and connect specific populations to services: their patients, members of their larger community, and their employees.
 We also asked them about their capabilities, investments, and barriers around DOH initiatives.

-"There are some real structural and trust issues in working with public and private organizations, period.
-It can be a convoluted process to forge the right public-private partnerships to work with large organizations and nonprofits … And then, you have a failure, quite honestly, in public health, which should really be a trusted convener in our communities to bring it all together."
+"There are some real structural and trust issues in working with public and private organisations, period.
+It can be a convoluted process to forge the right public-private partnerships to work with large organisations and nonprofits … And then, you have a failure, quite honestly, in public health, which should really be a trusted convener in our communities to bring it all together."

 —Joe Wilkins, managing director, JW Health Insights and board director, Black Directors Health Equity Agenda